BenHenderson09/Microservice-Architecture/readme.md

-# Computer Shop Microservice Example
+# Computer Shop Microservice Architecture
 This project was created to simply show how a microservice architecture is constructed and how `docker-compose` can be used to manage a group of containers.